Warriors work OT to set franchise wins record

-SALT LAKE CITY -- It wasn’t easy, but the Golden State Warriors earned an impressive franchise record Wednesday night.
+(The Sports Xchange) - It wasn’t easy, but the Golden State Warriors earned an impressive franchise record on Wednesday.

 They are closing in on an even more impressive mark.